AR-js-org/artoolkitplus-ts/README.md

 # artoolkitplus-ts
-ARToolKitPlus library ported to the web thanks to Emscripten compiler.
-Things aer evolving faster and code can be change frequently, infact is a WIP.
+[ARToolKitPlus](https://github.com/paroj/artoolkitplus) library ported to the web thanks to Emscripten compiler.
+Things are evolving faster and code can change frequently, infact is a WIP.

 ## Build libs
 There are one Emscripten lib type that follow the ES6 standard.
 For every libs there is the debug version, useful when you are developing.